- Learn HTML

 That's a question we have asked ourselves a number of times.
-The Internert is filled with educational content then why create a new site.
+The Internet is filled with educational content then why create a new site.

-Simple answer is that we are not happy with what we see out there.
+The simple answer is that we are not happy with what we see out there.
 Sometimes we are not happy with the content itself.
-Sometimes we are not happy with "how" the content is presented.
-Sometimes we are not happy with the "pricing".
+Sometimes we are not happy with "how" the content is presented and sometimes we are not happy with the "pricing".

 Current learning materials are too pedantic

 We often find that the current learning materials are very pedantic.
-Rather than engaging the student the content follows a protocol that is boring to the students.
+Rather than engaging the students the content follows a style that is very boring to the students.
 Let's take a concrete an example.

 Most of the courses related to SQL first talk about "What is a database".
 Then they talk about "What is a table".
 Then they will talk about "primary key" etc. So what's wrong with all this.

 What's wrong is that someone who does not know "what is a database" or "what is a table" would not know anything about "database" or "table" by reading about it.
 That's why we directly jump into building a query.